jeandi7/jeandi7blog/content/posts/15-post/index.md

 ## Zen and Quality

- - I discovered it 25 years ago.
+ - I discovered the book 25 years ago.
  - I read it twice.
  - I will read it a third time.